-About the Institute

-The Connecticut Convergence Institute for Translational in Regenerative Engineering fosters greater innovation in the field of regenerative engineering by strengthening established research endeavors and utilizing signature programs to enhance funding, research, and build the pipeline of students interested in careers in science and engineering.
+About the Institute The Cato T. Laurencin Institute for Regenerative Engineering fosters greater innovation in the field of regenerative engineering by strengthening established research endeavors and utilizing signature programs to enhance funding, research, and build the pipeline of students interested in careers in science and engineering.
+Program Director Sir Professor Cato T. Laurencin, Chief Executive Officer The Cato T. Laurencin Institute for Regenerative Engineering University Professor Albert and Wilda Van Dusen Distinguished Professor of Orthopaedic Surgery (860) 679-1533 laurencin@uchc.edu

-Program Director

-Dr. Cato T. Laurencin

-Chief Executive Officer, Connecticut Convergence Institute

-University Professor

-Albert and Wilda Van Dusen Distinguished Professor of Orthopaedic Surgery laurencin@uchc.edu

-Program Point of Contact

-Dr. Kevin Lo

-Assistant Director, Connecticut Convergence Institute, Education (860) 679-2949 wlo@uchc.edu
+Program Point of Contact Dr. Kevin Lo Assistant Director, Connecticut Convergence Institute, Education (860) 679-2949 wlo@uchc.edu

-Connecticut Convergence Institute

-UConn Health

-263 Farmington Avenue

-Farmington, CT 06030

-health.uconn.edu/connecticut-convergence-institute

-UCONN HEALTH

-CONNECTICUT

-CONVERGENCE INSTITUTE

-FOR TRANSLATION IN

-REGENERATIVE

-ENGINEERING

-Requirements
+The Cato T. Laurencin Institute for Regenerative Engineering UConn Health 263 Farmington Avenue Farmington, CT 06030 860.
+679.7039 health.uconn.edu/regenerative-engineering-institute

-For admission to the Master of Science in Regenerative Engineering program, students must have a total of 30 credit hours after the B.S., including 21 credits of advanced course work and successful completion of a thesis.
+Requirements For admission to the Master of Science in Regenerative Engineering program, students must have a total of 30 credit hours after the B.S., including 21 credits of advanced course work and successful completion of a thesis.
 Thesis research is equivalent to 9 credit hours.
 The thesis must be an original and significant contribution to the field of regenerative engineering and related science, and must be defended orally according to Graduate School requirements.
 Bachelor degree in science or engineering is required from a regionally accredited college or university or present evidence of the equivalent.
 Student must meet the admission requirements of Graduate Degree Programs set by the university of Connecticut.

-Time to Complete

-M.S. students typically complete their course load within 2-3 semesters and complete their thesis research by the end of their second year.
+Time to Complete M.S. students typically complete their course load within two to three semesters and complete their thesis research by the end of their second year.

-Course of Study

-A total of 30 credit hours after the B.S. is required, including 21 credits of advanced course work and successful completion of a thesis.
-Thesis research is equivalent to 9 credit hours.
+Course of Study A total of 30 credit hours after the B.S. is required, including 21 credits of advanced course work and successful completion of a thesis.
+Thesis research is equivalent to nine credit hours.
 The thesis must be an original and significant contribution to the field of regenerative engineering and related science, and must be defended orally according to Graduate School requirements.

-Program Faculty

-Distinguished existing School of Engineering faculty members develop and teach the courses, as well as advise the M.S. students in their thesis research.
+Program Faculty Distinguished existing School of Engineering faculty members develop and teach the courses, as well as advise the M.S. students in their thesis research.
+Final Examination Final Examination is an oral examination (thesis defense) and is conducted based on thesis research.

-Final Examination

-Final Examination is an oral examination (thesis defense) and is conducted based on thesis research.
 The decision as to whether the student passes the examination is based on a vote of the advisory committee.

-Degree Outcome

-- Understand and solve regenerative engineering problems using advanced materials, stem cell sciences, statistical methods, and clinical translational methods - Demonstrate research skills, integrate ideas with others, and apply the conventions of attribution and citation correctly - Understand convergence aim at developing sustainable relationships that develop novel ways of framing related research questions and open new research vistas - Formulate, and solve engineering problems in advanced manufacturing for regenerative engineering - Be able to identify and use appropriate tools in solving relevant engineering problems; - Be able to follow and implement recent developments in the field of regenerative engineering https://grad.uconn.edu/admissions/requirements/
+Degree Outcome - Understand and solve regenerative engineering problems using advanced materials, stem cell sciences, statistical methods, and clinical translational methods - Demonstrate research skills, integrate ideas with others, and apply the conventions of attribution and citation correctly - Understand convergence aim at developing sustainable relationships that develop novel ways of framing related research questions and open new research vistas - Formulate, and solve engineering problems in advanced manufacturing for regenerative engineering • Be able to identify and use appropriate tools in solving relevant engineering problems: - Be able to follow and implement recent developments in the field of regenerative engineering grad.uconn.edu/admissions/requirements

-How to Apply
+How to Apply Please visit:

-Please visit: